vazco/universe-modules/README.md

 This is somewhat similar to `*.import.less` files, that you can include inside normal `*.less` files.

 API is compatible with new ES6 modules spec.
-Under the hood [Babel.js](https://babeljs.io) and [SystemJS](https://github.com/systemjs/systemjs) take care of everything, so you can write future-proof code today!
+Under the hood [Babel.js](https://babeljs.io) and [SystemJS](https://github.com/systemjs/systemjs) take care of everything, so you can use modules today!

 All `*.import.js` files have ES6 support provided by Meteor's Babel.js implementation.
 `*.import.jsx` files have also JSX/React support.